Social Media Strategy

 PAYSON WICK | FEBRUARY 24, 2025

-The Social Field: Einstein’s Lens on Status and Gravity
+The Social Field: Einstein’s Lens Applied to Human Interaction

 Albert Einstein revolutionized physics with his theory of general relativity, which reframed how we understand gravity.
 Instead of seeing gravity as a simple force, he described it as a curvature of space and time caused by massive objects.
 Planets, stars, and black holes don’t just sit in space—they bend the fabric of reality around them, shaping the movement of everything nearby.